Employee Rights: The UK Perspective

 Other witnesses (and their counsel)

 As noted above, individuals are likely to be prohibited from having contact with clients and colleagues during suspension.
-If an individual is aware of colleagues who would be able to provide assistance to clarify aspects of the case, appropriate action should be taken to contact them.
+If an individual is aware of colleagues who can provide assistance to clarify aspects of the case, appropriate action should be taken to contact them.
 Depending upon the ongoing relationship with the employer, in the first instance, it may be sensible to approach the employer to request details of the colleague’s legal counsel (if one has been appointed).

 13.2.2 Joint defence agreements

-On balance, in the vast majority of circumstances, co-operation between the employee and employer will be mutually beneficial.
-From an individual’s perspective, while there is a risk of self-incrimination, co-operation with the employer allows the employee to know how the investigation is progressing and whether external regulators are involved, and grants him or her access to materials that are relevant and crucially the opportunity to engage with the employer in agreeing the outcome.
+In the vast majority of circumstances, co-operation between the employee and employer will be mutually beneficial.
+From an individual’s perspective, while there is a risk of self-incrimination, co-operation with the employer allows the employee to understand how the investigation is progressing and whether external regulators are involved, and have a greater chance of accessing materials that are relevant.
 Such co-operation often results in work-product produced by and communications between the parties and their legal advisers being protected by common interest privilege.

 While perhaps not as frequent as in the United States, settlement discussions with law enforcement authorities in the United Kingdom are a growing trend in fraud and corruption matters.
-At the time of writing, since the introduction of deferred prosecution agreements (DPAs) in 2014, the SFO, has entered into eight DPAs.
-DPAs are not currently available for individuals in the United Kingdom.
+At the time of writing, since the introduction of deferred prosecution agreements (DPAs) in 2014,11 the SFO has entered into 12 DPAs.
+These agreements are not currently available for individuals in the United Kingdom.
 ILAs should ensure their clients appreciate the risk that the law enforcement authority may still take action against the employee in circumstances where the employer has entered into a DPA.
 Interestingly however, recent cases have shown that in circumstances where the corporate has entered into a DPA, the SFO has struggled to prosecute employees for the same alleged misconduct.